Doulas are wise women.

 “I just always remind my mamas, during labor and birth, it's important to focus on something other than the physical sensations.
 Always come back to your breath.
 Breathing is the most powerful tool you've got.
 Use this mantra: My mind quiets, my body opens, my baby descends.
 And remember, all of this is temporary.
 Stay present and only worry about getting through this moment, this minute, this breath.
 Relax and ride the wave, so that you may allow your body to do the work it was divinely made to do."

 Whether you have a C-section, a planned epidural or an unmedicated childbirth, birth photographer Monet Moutrie wants you to know that there is beauty in every birth.

 “Birth can be one moment in your life where you're able to fully sink into yourself and find that at the core of your being is an overwhelming beauty," she says.
 “A beauty that is bigger than wrinkles or a dress size.
 A beauty that doesn't rely on superficial standards that none of us can meet."

 Mothers understandably get quite caught up in the birth process, so they sometimes don't take the time to prepare for the much longer transition: the postpartum period.

 Postpartum doula Maryann Kamitian says the most important thing you should do for the long haul is to prepare for postpartum.

 “The most important piece of advice I can offer a soon-to-be-mom is to have a support system for after having a baby.
-I think some moms have a hard time asking for help but during the postpartum period it's essential.
-New moms will have lots of adjustments after bringing baby home and it's a lot to get used to.
+I think some moms have a hard time asking for help, but during the postpartum period it's essential," she says.
+“New moms will have lots of adjustments after bringing baby home, and it's a lot to get used to.
 Having help in many directions can make things much smoother and happy for mom."

 You've got this.